MayaOH2000/leetcode-solutions/leetcode-solutions/Pesudocode/268_MissingNumber.md

     n = 9 since there are 9 numbers, so all numbers are in the range [0,9].
 8 is the missing number in the range since it does not appear in nums.

 # Appraoach
+1. Sort the array in ascending order (smallest to biggest)
+2. Get length of array -> `n = len(nums)`
+3. Go through array
+    - Compare current value if it matches index value
+        - If at end array and all numbers are in sequence:
+            - Then missing number is n
+        - If value matched index:
+            - Move to next position
+        - If no match:
+            - Return index since that will be missing number

+# Why it works
+- Sorting puts numbers in order so the index should match its value.
+- The **first mismatch** between index and value gives the missing number.
+- If no mismatch is found, the missing number is `n` (since `[0, n-1]` are all present).